Psychosocial hazard mitigation

 Examples of how workload and work pace may be a psychosocial hazard include:

-The most effective place to address workload and work pace stress is to facilitate a conversation with the affected employees.
+The most effective way to address workload and work pace stress is to have a conversation with the affected employees.
 Putting workload management on the agenda provides you with a framework to help you have this conversation.

 One of the benefits of addressing the issue of workload and work pace is the prevention of employee turnover and burnout.
 See Burnout response for leaders, which offers information on how to take proactive steps.

-Explore more information or begin using the survey tools.
+Explore more information about Guarding Minds or begin using the survey tools.

-1. International Organization for Standardization.
-(2021).
+1. International Organization for Standardization (2021).
 Occupational health and safety management — Psychological health and safety at work — Guidelines for managing psychosocial risks (ISO Standard No. 45003).
-Retrieved from https://www.iso.org/standard/64283.html

-Contributors include.articlesDan BilskerDavid K. MacDonaldDr.
+Contributors include:Dan BilskerDavid K. MacDonaldDr.
 Heather StuartDr.
 Ian M. F. ArnoldDr.
 Joti SamraDr.
 Martin ShainMary Ann BayntonMerv GilbertPhilip PerczakSarah JennerSusan JakobsonWorkplace Strategies team 2022 to present